pjohansson/inkling/README.md

 *   Nesting choices
 *   Simple conditionals for which choices are presented, but only for checking against how many times knots have been visited
 *   Tagging of lines and choices
+*   De/serialization of finished stories through `serde` as an optional feature

 Likely candidates for further development: